DuyguA/DuyguA.github.io/DativGenitiv.md

 Die Nachrichten des Tages          news of the day
 Der Beruf des Mannes ist Arzt.
 Profession of the man is doctor./Man's profession is doctor.
 ```
 The genitive of possession and relationships occurs frequently in formal standart German.
-For instance the following sentence about private customer loans, is from Deutsche Bank customer service,
+For instance the following sentence about private customer loans, is from Deutsche Bank customer service website:
 ```
 Sie ist befugt, den Darlehensnehmer bei der Beantragung des Darlehens zu
 ```